News & Archives

 New Modus Operandi: Some Recruiters Now In Cahoots With Employers

-August 11, 2011
+11 August 2011

-A MIGRANT group warned Filipinos who wish to go abroad that some recruitment agencies, many with legal papers, are in cahoots with foreign employers to victimize the workers.
+A MIGRANT group warned Filipinos who wish to go abroad that some recruitment agencies, many?with legal papers, are in cahoots with foreign employers to victimize the workers.

 According to John Leonard Monterona, Migrante-Middle East regional coordinator, he learned about the modus operandi when a group of overseas Filipino worker approached them for help.